BROADWAY BOUND

 by Karen Campion

 When a college-aged son brings home his fiance of six months for the first time, his mother is hellbent on breaking off their engagement.
-Little does she know the reason behind her angst is about to walk out of her secret, well-hidden past (it's1996 after all - the last days of privacy) and into her living room in a major way, exposing her son, her husband, and all attending the engagement dinner to the real backstory of who she is.
+Little does she know the reason behind her angst is about to walk out of her secret, well-hidden past (it's 1996 after all - the last days of privacy) and into her living room in a major way, exposing her son, her husband, and all attending the engagement dinner to her true backstory.

 Retrospective